RSS

 The selling price to list price ratio (SPLP) has averaged near the 100% mark, indicating that about half of homes sell above their list price.
 In those cases, more than one offer is being placed on properties, signalling that multiple offer scenarios are still in the mix - just not with the same frequency as before the recent downturn.

 Note the blue bars in the chart, demonstrating SPLP averages below 100%, versus red bars, indicating averages above 100%.
-Those red bars are less dominant than earlier in the year, showing buyer competition on listings has come down (except at low price points).
+Those red bars are becoming more dominant, showing buyer competition on listings has been strong (mostly in lower and middle price points).

 Free home evaluation Durham Region